 To prepare students to be responsible decision-makers and future leaders, IISG has developed education programs that engage students in experiential practices to promote a sustainable society.
-Our community stewardship education projects are focused on safe disposal of unwanted medicine, controlling the spread of aquatic invasive species, and environmental stewardship for contaminated lands.
+Our education projects feature interdisciplinary lessons and activities that help educators to teach Great Lakes Literacy Principles.

 Helping Hands: Restoring Great Lakes Habitat